CKs-Technology-News/PrivacyTools/README.md

 Privacy oriented alternatives:
 - [33Mail](https://33mail.com/) – Email alias service, including anonymous replies and custom domains.
 - [Anonymize.com Email](https://anonymize.com/) – Paid secure email service provided by Epik.com.
+- [Criptext](https://www.criptext.com/) – An encrypted email service that guarantees security, privacy and control over all your email communications.
 - [Cock.li](https://cock.li/) – Yeah it's mail with cocks.
 - [Confidesk](https://confidesk.com/) – High class encryption, maximum security.
 No third party access, nobody can read your mail, only you.
 Privacy as it should be.
 - [Cypht](https://cypht.org/) – The driving force behind Cypht development is to provide combined views for multiple accounts, but it's also a standard E-mail client that lets you browse and manage IMAP folders and send outbound messages with SMTP.